|This is an unofficial version.

 (p) prohibiting or regulating firearms, explosives, weapons and fireworks;

-(q) respecting the issue of permits for entry to and travel in provincial parks;
+(q) respecting the issue of permits for entry to and travel in provincial parks, including the submission of applications and the issuance of permits using the Internet;

-(r) respecting activities in provincial parks and the issuance, terms and conditions, renewal and cancellation of licences and permits for activities;
+(r) respecting activities in provincial parks and the issuance, terms and conditions, renewal and cancellation of licences and permits for activities including the submission of applications and the issuance of licences and permits using the Internet;

 (s) prohibiting or regulating commercial activities;